hperrin/svelte-material-ui/README.md

 # Svelte 5

 SMUI v7 works with Svelte 4 only, due to the way it handles events.

-SMUI v8 is in development, and will work with Svelte 5 (and not Svelte 4).
+SMUI v8 is in development, and works with Svelte 5 (and not Svelte 4).
+You can view the [readme on the v8 branch](https://github.com/hperrin/svelte-material-ui/tree/v8#readme).

+You can install SMUI v8 by specifying the alpha tag when you install, like `npm i -D @smui/button@alpha`.

 # Migration